sleepjie/Valanar/Valanar Superdocument.md

 The legend of Rotahn stretches back as far as the Sadao Shogunate.
 ##### Worship Practices
-##### Rituals & Ceremonies
-[Details on the daily rituals performed by followers, including morning and evening practices, meditation, offerings, etc.]
-Name of Festival: [Description of the festival, including when it is held and the activities involved & explanation of the festival's importance and what it celebrates]

 ##### Teachings and Doctrines
 [Guidelines on behaviour and ethics, including any moral principles or rules followers are expected to follow]
 #### Influence on Society
-##### Mages and Scholars
-Role in Society: [Description of how the deity's followers contribute to academic and magical communities]
-Reputation: [How these followers are viewed by the rest of society]
-##### Common Folk
-Everyday Impact: The worship of Seradriel became much more common and popular as more and more Enadriel and Mirenadriel
-Cultural Norms: [Influence on societal values, customs, and practices]
-##### Political Influence
-Advisory Roles: [Roles followers play in governance and politics]
-Conflict Resolution: [Involvement in mediating disputes and maintaining balance]

 ##### Art and Literature
-#### Sects & Paladin Orders

 ### Azamuth
 Nicknames - The Fire God, The Walking Flame
 Alignment - Neutral